TCG Alemdar Submarine Rescue Mother Ship (MOSHIP) entered service with the Turkish Naval Forces Command in January 2017.

 Self-defence for the Alemdar rescue vessel is provided by two 12.7mm heavy machine guns, which are mounted on the bow ahead of the bridge section.

-ASELSAN electro-optic (IR/LLTV) sensors have also been fitted in order to provide 360° reconnaissance and surveillance for the crew in all lighting conditions.
+ASELSAN electro-optic (IR/LLTV) sensors have also been fitted in order to provide 360° reconnaissance and surveillance in all lighting conditions.

-The MOSHIP is fitted with a range of search and rescue equipment that are essential to the effective performance of subsea and surface search and rescue tasks and underwater repair activities.
+The MOSHIP is fitted with a range of search and rescue equipment that are essential to the effective performance of subsea and surface search and rescue tasks as well as underwater repair activities.

 These include HARDSUIT atmospheric diving suits (ADS), personnel transfer capsules (PTC), a McCann submarine rescue chamber (SRC), launch and recovery system (LARS), and a towed side-scan sonar system.